DogLung/DAT8-Assignments/ProjectWriteup.md

 **What is the question you hope to answer?**

-Can I predict the type of product complaint based on the percentages of Income, Born in State of Residence, Foreign Born, and Poverty Status of a given Zipcode/ZCTA?
+*Can I predict the type of product complaint based on the percentages of Income, Born in State of Residence, Foreign Born, and Poverty Status of a given Zipcode/ZCTA?*

-Some of the factors may be irrelevant, and other sources may be found in the process of this project, but the scope will adjust as needed.
+Given that I am not a subject matter expert, some of the factors may be found to be irrelevant.
+Other sources may be found in the process of this project, but the scope will adjust as needed.

 **What data are you planning to use to answer that question?**